-2011 ANNUAL BONUS RESULTS
+2012 ANNUAL BONUS RESULTS

-In 2011, Mr. Mongeau's target bonus was 120% of base salary, and the other NEOs' target bonus was set at 70% of base salary.
+As in prior years, Mr. Mongeau's target bonus in 2012 was 120% of base salary, and the other NEOs' target bonus was set at 70% of base salary.
 Corporate performance accounted for 70% of the annual incentive bonus and was measured against aggressive targets for revenues, operating income, diluted earnings per share, free cash flow and return on invested capital.
-The Board is of the view that its chosen corporate performance objectives are appropriate for a capital intensive business like CN's.
+The Board is of the view that its chosen corporate performance objectives are appropriate for a capital-intensive business like CN's.
 The remaining 30% of the annual incentive bonus was based on individual performance that considered the strategic and operational priorities related to each NEO's function.

-Overall corporate performance for 2011 was very strong, with financial results exceeding targets for all five corporate performance objectives.
-Consequently, the Board of Directors assessed the performance of the Company at "far exceeds", resulting in a corporate bonus factor of 150% (or 200% for NEOs and approximately 190 other executives and senior management employees), as set out in the plan rules.
-The tables showing the 2011 corporate performance objectives, as approved by the Board of Directors in January 2011, and the 2011 results as reported by the Company, can be found on page 44.
-In December 2011, the Committee reviewed the individual performance of the NEOs.
-Their performance rating, along with the corporate bonus factor, served as the basis to calculate the annual incentive bonus payouts set out in the Summary Compensation Table under the column Non-equity incentive plan compensation - Annual incentive plans on page 54.
+Overall corporate performance for 2012 was the best in the Company's history, with financial results exceeding targets for all five corporate performance objectives.
+Consequently, the Board of Directors assessed the performance of the Company at "far exceeds", resulting in a corporate bonus factor of 150% (or 200% for NEOs and approximately 195 other executives and senior management employees), as set out in the plan rules.
+The tables showing the 2012 corporate performance objectives, as approved by the Board of Directors in January 2012, and the 2012 results as reported by the Company, can be found on pages 44 and 45 respectively.

+In December 2012, the Committee reviewed the individual performance of the NEOs.
+Their performance rating, along with the corporate bonus factor, served as the basis for calculating the annual incentive bonus payouts set out in the Summary Compensation Table under the column Non-equity incentive plan compensation-Annual incentive plans on page 56.